vasilogi/iot-dashboard-mqtt-telegraf-influxdb-grafana/README.md

 In the [backend directory](./backend), there is a Docker Compose configuration file for setting up a monitoring stack using [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/), [InfluxDB](https://www.influxdata.com/), and [Grafana](https://grafana.com/).
-This document provides instructions on how to build the images, spin up the containers, configure data sources, and create dashboards.
+In this section, we provide instructions on how to build the images, spin up the containers, configure data sources, and create dashboards.

 > You can deploy this monitoring stack on-premise, for example, on a personal computer or a Raspberry Pi, or on the cloud.